Day 6 – National Preparedness Month Challenge – Water Storage

 BETTER: Learn and practice three ways to purify water.

-BEST: Learn a method for collecting rain water or how to set up a solar sill.
+BEST: Learn a method for collecting rain water or how to set up a solar still.
 Ask a Boy or Girl Scout for help.